Like most of you, I have noticed the huge jump in prices at the grocery store. I have a trick to save money on chicken that I will share.

 I was at one of the local warehouse stores and saw Perdue whole chickens at a very good price.
 Since chicken is a real favorite here, I bought as many as I could afford.
 Then, instead of freezing them whole, I invested a little time into cutting them up.
-Cutting a whole chicken up is not hard, not once you get the hang of it.
-Here is how I do it:

 I buy boneless chicken breast frozen in bulk and get a lot of uses out of it.
 Straight from the market I leave out the chicken breast to thaw out 1/2 of the way and then I take a few and cut them into nuggets which I fry and store in freezer for anytime use.